Politics of Tanzania: Political conditions

-Full independence came in December 1961 and Julius Kambarage Nyerere (1922–1999), a socialist leader who led Tanganyika from colonial rule, was elected President in 1961.
-One of Africa’s most respected figures, Julius Nyerere was seen as a politician of principle and intelligence.
+Full independence came in December 1961 and Julius Kambarage Nyerere (1922–1999), a socialist leader who led Tanganyika from colonial rule, was elected president in 1962.
+One of Africa's most respected figures, Julius Nyerere was seen as a politician of principle and intelligence.
 Known as Mwalimu (teacher), he proposed a widely acclaimed vision of education.

 From independence in 1961 until the mid-1980s, Tanzania was a one-party state, with a socialist model of economic development.
 Beginning in the mid-1980s, under the administration of President Ali Hassan Mwinyi, Tanzania undertook a number of political and economic reforms.
 In January and February 1992, the government decided to adopt multiparty democracy.
 Legal and constitutional changes led to the registration of 11 political parties.
-Two parliamentary by-elections in early 1994, both won by Chama Cha Mapinduzi (CCM), were the first-ever multiparty elections in Tanzanian history.
+Two parliamentary by-elections were held in 1995 and were both won by the Chama Cha Mapinduzi (CCM) and were the first-ever multiparty elections in Tanzanian history.

 In October 2000, Tanzania held its second multi-party general elections.
-The ruling CCM party’s candidate, Benjamin W. Mkapa, defeated his three main rivals, winning the presidential election with 71% of the vote.
+The ruling CCM party's candidate, Benjamin W. Mkapa, defeated his three main rivals, winning the presidential election with 71% of the vote.
 In the parliamentary elections, CCM won 202 of the 232 elected seats.
-In the Zanzibar presidential election, Abeid Amani Karume, the son of former President Abeid Karume, defeated CUF candidate Seif Shariff Hamad.
-The election was marred by irregularities, and subsequent political violence claimed at least 23 lives in January 2001, mostly on Pemba island, where police used tear gas and bullets against demonstrators.
+In the Zanzibar presidential election, Amani Abeid Karume, the son of former President Abeid Karume, defeated CUF candidate Seif Shariff Hamad.
+The election was marred by irregularities, and subsequent political violence claimed at least 23 lives in January 2001, mostly on Pemba island, where police used tear gas and live bullets against demonstrators.
 Hundreds were injured, and state forces were reported to have attacked boats of refugees fleeing to Kenya.
-Also, 16 CUF members were expelled from the Union Parliament after boycotting the legislature to protest the Zanzibar election results.
+16 CUF members were subsequently expelled from the Union Parliament after boycotting the legislature to protest the Zanzibar election results.

 In October 2001, the CCM and the CUF parties signed a reconciliation agreement that called for electoral reforms and set up a Commission of Inquiry to investigate the deaths that occurred in January 2001 on Pemba.
-The agreement also led to the President appointment of an additional CUF official to become a member of the Union Parliament.
+The agreement also led to the presidential appointment of an additional CUF official to become a member of the Union Parliament.
 Changes to the Zanzibar Constitution in April 2002 allowed both the CCM and CUF parties to nominate members to the Zanzibar Electoral Commission.
 In May 2003, the Zanzibar Electoral Commission conducted by-elections to fill vacant seats in the parliament, including those seats vacated by the CUF boycott.
-Observers considered these by-elections, the first major test of the reconciliation agreement, to be free, fair, and peaceful.
-President Mkapa, Vice President Ali Mohamed Shein, Prime Minister Frederick Sumaye, and National Assembly members will serve until the next general elections in 2005.
-Similarly, Zanzibar President Karume and members of the Zanzibar House of Representatives also will complete their terms of office in 2005.
+Observers considered these by-elections, the first major test of the reconciliation agreement, to be free, fair and peaceful.
+President Mkapa, Vice President Ali Mohamed Shein, Prime Minister Frederick Sumaye, and National Assembly members served until the next general elections in 2005.
+Similarly, Zanzibar President Karume and members of the Zanzibar House of Representatives also completed their terms in office in 2005.
+The 2005 general elections were subsequently won by the ruling CCM party's presidential candidate Jakaya Kikwete with CHADEMA emerging as the main opposition party.
+The elections were not considered free or fair, especially on the island of Zanzibar.